 Class-D Amplification: Five Class-D digital amplifiers are perfectly tuned to match the Beam's single tweeter, four full-range range woofers, and the acoustic architecture of the passive radiator enclosure.
 Thanks to discrete Class-D amplifier technology, you get clear and dynamic sound at any volume level without distortion.

 HDMI ARC: The Sonos Beam is equipped one HDMI ARC output to connect the soundbar to your TV's HDMI ARC input.
 The Beam's HDMI ARC output allows audio from your TV to be sent through the soundbar speaker system.
 The HDMI ARC output supports Dolby Digital (up to 5.1ch) and 2ch PCM.
 Some televisions will only pass 2ch PCM through the ARC-enabled HDMI input from devices connected to the TV via HDMI or analog, and will only pass Dolby Digital via the TV's built-in tuner, network apps, or USB.

-- If your TV does not have a HDMI ARC input, but does have a optical (toslink) digital input, an HDMI-to-optical digital adapter is included (supports 5.1ch Dolby Digital and 2ch PCM).
+- If your TV does not have a HDMI ARC input, but does have an optical (toslink) digital output, an HDMI-to-optical digital adapter is included (supports 5.1ch Dolby Digital and 2ch PCM).
 The HDMI-to-optical digital adapter features a female HDMI connector on one end to slip on to a HDMI cable's male connector and a male optical (toslink) connector on the other end to plug into your TV optical digital input (you cannot use a dedicated optical digital cable with the Sonos Beam).

 - The Sonos Beam does not offer an analog input connectivity for your TV.